Articles by Tanzeel Sarwar

 The Supreme Court of India is currently examining the constitutional validity of anti-conversion laws, particularly focusing on the Uttar Pradesh Prohibition of Unlawful Conversion of Religion Act.
 These laws have sparked intense debate about the balance between protecting religious freedom and preventing forced conversions.

-Courts Are Not Helpless Recorders of Evidence: Supreme Court Urges Trial Courts to Take Suo Motu Action Against Hostile Witnesses
+Courts Are Not Helpless Recorders of Evidence SC Urges Trial

 In a significant pronouncement aimed at preserving the sanctity of the judicial process, the Supreme Court of India has expressed its "deep anguish and shock" over the failure of trial courts to prosecute witnesses who turn hostile and give false evidence.
 A Division Bench comprising Justices Vikram Nath and Satish Chandra Sharma, while hearing an appeal in a murder case, has strongly urged trial courts to proactively exercise their powers to curb the menace of perjury that plagues the criminal justice system.